richard-costa/richard-costa.github.io/README.md

 - **Technical-note defaults:** `notes/_metadata.yml`
 - **Post defaults:** `posts/_metadata.yaml`

-The theme deliberately uses one SCSS file instead of a Bootswatch theme plus override files.
-The first variables in `theme.scss` control most of the visual system.
+The theme uses one SCSS file instead of a Bootswatch theme plus override files.
+Its small token section controls the visual system; `$accent` controls the site's blue accent.

+## Notes and Obsidian

+The canonical note files live inside `notes/`.
+Open that directory as an Obsidian vault if you want to edit the same files in Obsidian.

+There are no external include paths or duplicated note sources.
+The local `notes/.obsidian/` directory is ignored by Git.

 ## Equations and cross-references